TedTschopp/tedt.org/_posts/Blog Posts/2023-11-16-Markdown-Test-Document.md

 bullets:

-description: 'I am attempting to overlay Bootstrap 5.3 on top of Github's Jekyll rendering.
-This is to test out some edge cases.'
+description: I am attempting to overlay Bootstrap 5.3 on top of Github's Jekyll rendering.
+This is to test out some edge cases.
-seo-description: "I am attempting to overlay Bootstrap 5.3 on top of Github's Jekyll rendering.
-This is to test out some edge cases."
+seo-description: I am attempting to overlay Bootstrap 5.3 on top of Github's Jekyll rendering.
+This is to test out some edge cases.

 categories:
 - Computers